PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

 		saving models
 		building NN models through keras
 		tensorboard
-		importing various types of data
-			HDFS
-			file read
-			csv
-			image processing
-			any pipes? like steams
-			can we save back the data post processing batching

 	can spark dataframe be used along with tensor_slicing (like that of panda) incremental learning / pausing the learning
 		batch normalization
 		transfer learning